 The goals for research on FTD include gaining a better understanding of the pathology; identifying causes and risk factors (genetic and environmental); improving the diagnosis of FTD through enhanced neuroimaging, biomarkers, and characterization of clinical features; developing therapies to treat, cure, or prevent FTD; and exploring new ways to support family caregivers.
 However, research on FTD is challenging.
 It is an uncommon disease, so awareness is low, there are fewer potential subjects available for research studies, and there is a relatively small market for medications.
 FTD is a complicated disease with a wide variety of presentations (behavior, language, and movement problems) and underlying causes (sporadic and genetic).
-Pathologically, microscopic brain inclusions may consist of different abnormal proteins (e.g., tau, TDP-43, FUS), but there are no good biomarkers to diagnose FTD or to monitor the progression of the disease.
-Drug development faces the challenge of creating a medication to treat FTD that can cross the blood/brain barrier.
+Pathologically, microscopic brain inclusions may consist of different abnormal proteins (e.g., tau, TDP-43, FUS), and up until recently, there were no good biomarkers to diagnose FTD or to monitor the progression of the disease.
+However, ongoing studies have begun to show promise in this area.
+Biomarkers such as the neurofilament light-chain protein have been shown to rise before the onset of FTD symptoms, which may help in early identification and diagnosis of asymptomatic carriers of FTD [10].
+Drug development still faces the challenge of creating a medication to treat FTD that can cross the blood/brain barrier.